Mikolkar/curve_editor/README.md

 - **Remove the last point**: Alt + left mouse button

 ## Explanation of algorithms to calculate  each curves
-Click link below to open exp.pdf [explanation](https://github.com/Mikolkar/curve_editor/blob/main/exp.pdf)
+Click the link to open the explanation for "exp.pdf".
+[explanation](https://github.com/Mikolkar/curve_editor/blob/main/exp.pdf)